hongwilliam/FINAL-PROJECT/README.md

     this will give you an idea of who oddmakers gave the best chances of winning so you can compare my results

-method 3: view the 2017 playoff bracket -> java nflPlayoffSimulator
+method 3: view the 2017 playoff bracket -> java nflPlayoffSimulator bracket

     this is just a way to view who the 12 participating teams are